-A semi-truck accident on Interstate 40 (I-40), Interstate 25 (I-25), or the Big I often means traumatic and/or sometimes fatal injuries for those involved.
+We are a top-notch injury team concentrating on Albuquerque semi-truck accidents within the state of New Mexico.
+Each day we work on semi-truck accidents throughout New Mexico.
+Whether on Interstate 40 (I-40), Interstate 25 (I-25), or the Big I, these serious accidents often result in traumatic and/or sometimes fatal injuries for those involved.
 The combination of size and interstate speeds are the deadliest factors related to any trucking accident in New Mexico or elsewhere in the United States.

 Without an experienced attorney representing you for your injuries against the trucking company, it's very likely that you will fall victim to a well-trained adjuster and lose your claim, or have it significantly undervalued.